Intensive Outpatient Treatment Program

 Psychotherapy is not medication, although it is very common for a person to receive both talk therapy services and medication at the same time.
 Medication services are provided by our on-staff psychiatrist after collaboration and consultation with our therapists and behavior analysts.

-In addition to our full-time licensed clinical social workers (LCSWs), psychiatrist and behavior analysts, we also host a professional training program for doctoral students at the University of Memphis.
-This training program helps to keep our professionals at the leading edge of new research and treatment information, and also helps us to offer a wider variety of therapists for the individuals seeking services.
 All our therapists have extensive experience in providing psychotherapy for adults with developmental delay.
 Just like the behavior analysts, many of our therapists have additional sub-specialties.
-Examples of sub-specialties include working with individuals who have inappropriate sexual behaviors, providing Dialectical Behavior Therapy (DBT), specialized services for individuals who are struggling with their sexuality, coping with chronic or persistent mental illness, etc.
+Examples of sub-specialties include working with adults and children who suffer from depression, anxiety, mood instability, phase of life issues, and specialized services for individuals who are struggling with their sexuality, coping with chronic or persistent mental illness, etc.